alexknowshtml/postmark-approved-wordpress-plugin/readme.txt

 = What is Postmark? =

 Postmark is a hosted service that expertly handles all delivery of transactional webapp and web site email.
 This includes welcome emails, password resets, comment notifications, and more.
 If you've ever installed Wordpress and had issues with PHP's mail() function not working right, or your Wordpress install sends comment notifications or password resets to spam, Postmark makes all of these problems vanish in seconds.
+Without Postmark, you may not even know you're having delivery problems.
+Find out in seconds by installing and configuring this plugin.

 = Will this plugin work with my Wordpress site? =